hodgesds/perf_exporter/README.md

 # perf_exporter
 `perf_exporter` is a Prometheus exporter that exposes metrics from the perf subsystem in Linux.
+It can read any kernel tracepoints and expose them as Prometheus compatible metrics.

 ## Configuration
 The configuration format allows you to specific specific profilers at the subsytem level.
 For each subsytem individual events can be configured.
 Note that configuring a subsystem event for a specific processor isn't supported as of now.
-To find available events for your system you can use the perf tooling (i.e. `perf list`) or you can read directly from debugfs (which is what this library does) in the assumed mount point of `/sys/kernel/debug/tracing/available_events`.
-Here is a rough example of a configuration file to get started.
+To find available events for your system you can use the perf tooling (i.e. `perf list`) or you can read directly from tracefs `available_events` in combination with the `tools/tracepoint2yaml` script.
+Here is a rough example of a configuration file to get started (note this is ***highly*** system specific).

 ```
 kmem: